 Inventory Turnover Ratio = COGS/Average Inventory

 This year a retailer company X sold its goods worth 5 million USD.
 Beginning inventory cost was 600,000 USD, ending - 400,000 USD.
 So, the average inventory cost equals 500,000 USD, and inventory turnover is rated at 10 times a year.

 The inventory turnover ratio usually differs from one industry to another.
 It depends greatly on the product types and size of business.
 For example, retail, mass market fashion and supermarkets have a higher inventory turnover rate, because they hold large volumes of inventory and low margins.
 An inventory ratio of a supermarket is 18-20.
 They need high sales speed to balance low profit per each item.

 What is Days Inventory or DSI?

 DSI or Days Sales of inventory is a measure, which shows how many days it is needed to convert inventory into sales.
 Easy to calculate and important to measure.
 Just divide 365 by your turnover ratio (because one year has 365 days).

 DSI = 365/Inventory Turnover Ratio

-So, inventory turnover ratio and DSI are very important measures for each retail company, as they show the effectiveness of inventory management and an overall company performance.
-Usually a higher inventory turnover ratio is preferred.
+So, inventory turnover ratio and DSI are very important measures for each retail company, as they show the effectiveness of inventory management and overall company performance.
+Usually, a higher inventory turnover ratio is preferred.

-To increase the inventory turnover ratio, you must use trusted and reputable inventory management system which tracks demand and make real-time analysis of stock, preventing you from overstock, and backorder situations.
-Second point - you must use efficient inventory management techniques, which are automatically implemented in modern inventory management software.
+To increase the inventory turnover ratio, you must use a trusted and reputable inventory management system that tracks demand and make a real-time analysis of stock, preventing you from overstock, and backorder situations.
+The second point - you must use efficient inventory management techniques, which are automatically implemented in modern inventory management software.
 These intelligent systems keep track and predict demand, make forecasts, do the accounting and marketing work, and as a result, automatically replenish your stock - in due time and due size.
-And surely, strong sales strategy and smart marketing shall always go hand in hand with the inventory management.
+And surely, strong sales strategy and smart marketing shall always go hand in hand with inventory management.